rafamarrara/CTFs/Labs/WiFiMouse/README.md

 [WiFi Mouse 1.7.8.5 - Remote Code Execution](https://www.exploit-db.com/exploits/50972) exploit.

-Reading the exploit available on exploit-db, we can understand that the code will try to open `cmd.exe` on the target and write a command to donwload a payload, and then run it.
+Reading the exploit available on exploit-db, we can understand that the code will try to open `cmd.exe` on the target and write a command to download a payload, and then run it.

 ```python
 def exploit():